TurboWarp/docs/docs/packager/dynamic-stage-resize.md

 # Dynamic stage resize

 :::info
-This page only applies to the [TurboWarp Packager](https://turbowarp.org/).
+This page is about the [TurboWarp Packager](https://turbowarp.org/).
 :::

 Dynamic stage resize will change the size of the stage to match whatever aspect ratio and resolution it's being displayed at.